4DGenome/Chromosomal-Conformation-Course/README.md

  - 4D - Compare samples at different time points

 Participants can bring- specific biological questions and/or their own 3C-based data to analyze during the course.
 At the end of the course, participants will be familiar with the TADbit software and will be able to fully analyze Hi-C data.
 Note: Although the TADbit software is central in this course, alternative software will be discussed for each part of the analysis.

+*Why TADbit?*

+This course uses exclusively mostly TADbit to analyze HiC data, however many other tools are available ( https://www.multiscalegenomics.eu/MuGVRE/3c-tools-comparison/ ).
+The advantage of using TADbit is that it covers all the step of the analysis, from the quality check of the FASTQ reads to the 3D modeling, and is thus the perfect backbone for any HiC analysis pipeline.
+Moreover, as it is a python library, it is relatively easy to plugin analysis from other tools at any step.

 ## Target Audience